jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-03-24-packaging-analysis/index.md

 ```

 Roughly there would be two ways of performing a task.
 One is easy to start but hard to maintain and the other is hard to start but easy to maintain.
 Developing a R package should require more time to start but its benefit will be ongoing with little or no maintenance.
 Depending on complexity of a task, it'd be considerable to turning analysis into a package.

+## Related posts

+* [Download Stock Data - Part I](/blog/2014-11-20-download-stock-data-1) - downloading stock price files in R and merging them into a single data frame.
+* [Download Stock Data - Part II](/blog/2014-11-21-download-stock-data-2) - the same download kept in memory, avoiding the slower route of saving each file to disk.
+* [Summarise Stock Returns from Multiple Files](/blog/2014-11-27-summarise-stock-returns-from-multiple-files) - returns, standard deviation and correlation from those files, the kind of analysis worth packaging.